 Religion finds a spontaneous expression in works of art.
 Literature and art were born in religious texts.
 Rig Vedas, Quran, and the Bible inspired Milton's Paradise Lost, Dante's Divine Comedy, Rumi's Mathnavi, the poetry of Hafiz, and so many other poets.
 Shelly's poetry uses metaphors from the Greek Pantheon and mythology, composing devout prayers appreciating nature's beauty.

 Religion influenced even heretical works like Nietzsche's Thus Spoke Zarathustra.
 Zarathustra comes down from a mountain to proclaim God's death and an end to religion, but his language is archaic and Biblical.
 His very character is prophetic and religious - a sort of poetic contradiction.

 In modern classical literature like the Chronicles of Narnia and the Lord of the Rings, religious symbolism shapes many characters.
 Biblical Prophets like Moses have encouraged fantastical characters like the wizard.

-Religion affects us subconsciously, without us realizing it.
-It is no mere chance that religious symbols are present everywhere — in our songs, media, architecture, and even mannerisms.
+Religion affects us subconsciously, without us realising it.
+It is no mere coincidence that religious symbols are present everywhere — in our songs, media, architecture, and even mannerisms.
 Our environments, cultures, and history shape our affinities, making us love Bach's Art of Fugue, Schubert's Ave Maria, and many other musical pieces, whether we are religious or not.